Sermon of St John Baptist

 Together with the “Sermon of St Anthony of Padua”, also in this room (no.12), this masterpiece, datable to c.1562, was sent by the patriarch of Aquileia to Scipione Borghese in 1607

-Traditionally attributed to Veronese, the artwork was ascribed to his pupil Gian Battista Zelotti by Giovanni Morelli; the attribution to Veronese was later restored and parallels were found with both the frescoes in the Villa Barbaro at Maser, with which this canvas shares its bright colours, monumental figures and foreshortening, and the “Baptism of the Christ” in the church of the Redentore in Venice.
+Traditionally attributed to Veronese, the artwork was ascribed to his pupil Gian Battista Zelotti by Giovanni Morelli; the attribution to Veronese was later restored, and parallels were found with both the frescoes in the Villa Barbaro at Maser, with which this canvas shares its bright colors, monumental figures, and foreshortening and the “Baptism of the Christ” in the church of the Redentore in Venice.

 The skilful composition of the artwork makes a balance between the weight of the group of figures on the right and the perspective on the left

-In the portray, the figures, comparable to trees, are orchestrated fanwise from left to right and set in the distinctive zones of recession.
-The brightly coloured clothes of the figures, three of whom, on the right, are wearing oriental head-dresses, differentiate with the gloomy colours of the vegetation and are toned down towards the background.
+In the portrayal, the figures, comparable to trees, are orchestrated fanwise from left to right and set in the distinctive zones of recession.
+The brightly colored clothes of the figures, three of whom, on the right, are wearing oriental headdresses, differentiate from the gloomy colors of the vegetation and are toned down towards the background.